 • 1 July of the income year before the income year in which the review decision is made.

-The limitation on the date of effect does not apply where a review of the decision was triggered because the reconciliation conditions were met (including FTB by instalment cases), because the tax return was lodged, or Centrelink was notified that the individual was not required to lodge a tax return, on or before the end of the income year following the income year to which the assessment relates.
-The limitation on the date of effect also does not apply in cases of re‑reconciliation.
-That is, if the income used in reconciliation for an income year is retrospectively changed (e.g. the Commissioner of Taxation makes an amended notice of assessment), increased amounts of FTB can be paid so long as reconciliation conditions were originally met for the relevant income year.
+The limitation on the date of effect does not apply where a review of the decision was triggered because the reconciliation conditions were met (including FTB by instalment cases), because an individual and/or their partner’s tax return/s were lodged, or because the individual notified Centrelink of their ATI (1.1.A.20) because they and/or their partner were not required to lodge an income tax return, by the end of the lodgement year (1.1.L.30).
+The limitation on the date of effect also does not apply in cases of re-reconciliation.
+That is, if the income used in reconciliation for an income year is retrospectively changed (for example, the Commissioner of Taxation makes an amended notice of assessment), increased amounts of FTB can be paid if the reconciliation conditions for the relevant income year (1.1.R.23) were originally met by the end of the lodgement year.

 Policy reference: FA Guide 6.4.1.40 Outcomes of reconciliation